grmlin/gremlinjs-website/src/guides.md

 <div data-gremlin="Stripe,Water,Food"></div>
 ```

-If gremlin.js finds a suitable dom element, one that provides the `data-gremlin` attribute, a new instance of the Gremlin, inherited from the abstract gremlin class [Gizmo](api.html#api-reference_gizmo), will be created.
+If <span class="gremlinjs">gremlin.js</span> finds a suitable dom element, one that provides the `data-gremlin` attribute, a new instance of the Gremlin, inherited from the abstract gremlin class [Gizmo](api.html#api-reference_gizmo), will be created.
 This instance does, beside the members and methods you defined, provide some useful properties you may need later.

-> gremlin.js uses constructor functions, the protoype chain and the `new` keyword to create gremlin instances internally.
+> <span class="gremlinjs">gremlin.js</span> uses constructor functions, the protoype chain and the `new` keyword to create gremlin instances internally.
 So no matter how many gremlins of a certain type are present in the document and instantiated, they'll use the beauty and speed of the prototype.

 ### CoffeeScript